QubesOS/qubes-doc/introduction/statistics.md

 We do not collect any other kinds of data about Qubes users.

+### How long is data retained?

+The data is retained for up to two months so that we can re-calculate the previous month's statistics in case anything goes wrong.
+After that, the data is deleted.

 ### Where can I find the raw data and source code?

 The raw data is available [here](https://tools.qubes-os.org/counter/stats.json).